 Go on a legendary hike in Death Valley

 If you're taking the highway route, Death Valley National Park is an obligatory stop during this road trip.
-The place is filled to the brim with jaw-dropping hotels, but the absolute best is The Inn at Death Valley, whose stunning exterior and abundance of amenities are second to none.
+This place is has a range of accommodation options to suit different tastes (and budgets), but the absolute best is The Inn at Death Valley, whose stunning exterior and abundance of amenities are second to none.

 Every single part of this place, from the cozy rooms to the gorgeous courtyard walkways, was designed with luxury and comfort in mind.
 What little time you're not spending out exploring, you'll be beating the heat at the amazing outdoor pool or enjoying a game of golf.